alombardo4/idrac-fan-control-docker/README.md

 <!-- PREREQUISITES -->
 ## Prerequisites
+### iDRAC version

+This Docker container only works on Dell PowerEdge servers that support IPMI commands, i.e. < iDRAC 9 firmware 3.30.30.30.

 ### To access iDRAC over LAN (not needed in "local" mode) :

 1. Log into your iDRAC web console